Over the past months, I have read a great deal about the Internet of Things (IoT) and how companies are moving forward with it.

-This would require standards in many layers, and a lot more, but these are the sorts of things that might be possible going forwards.
+This would require standards in many layers and a lot more, but these are the sorts of things that might be possible going forward.

 Extend this out and it is easy to see how IoT in the Adapt phase could be a significant game changer not only for businesses but also for consumers and the planet.